Skip to main content.

 Image is a CGI representation of the bedroom taken in an actual 1 bedroom apartment at Wykin Meadows, Shared Ownership Homes from Legal And General Affordable Homes

-6. Handling offers and negotiations
+6. Handle offers and negotiations

 7. Legal work and conveyancing